fezzopro/portfolio-mobile-first/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Hello-Microverse Project] <a name="about-project"></a>
+# 📖 [Portfolio Mobile First Project] <a name="about-project"></a>

-> This is a microverse project that full stack students have to do on the second day of the first week.
+> This is a microverse project that full stack students have to do on the third and fourth day of the first week.

-**[Hello-Microverse]** is a project that get students fimilia with setting up linters for better consistence within their code base across the entire team.
+**[Portfolio Mobile First]** is a project that get students fimilia with setting up linters for better consistence within their code base across the entire team.
+Learn best practices of HTML & CSS

 ## 🛠 Built With <a name="built-with"></a>